 Master Chef, entrepreneur, entertainer, and restaurateur – it is hard to find the

 designation that best describes Chef Tell Erhardt.
-As a friend, neighbor and business associate, if I had define him with one word, I would say Patriot.
+As a friend, neighbor, and business associate, if I had to define him with one word, I would say Patriot.
 Although he grew up in Nazi Germany, he experienced the kindness of Americans during the Allied Occupation.
 Tell loved America.
-Isn’t it amazing that those who love America the most are those who experienced, first hand, the oppression of a dictatorship.
+Isn’t it amazing that those who love America the most are those who experienced first-hand the oppression of Nazi Germany?

 If he were alive today, he would tell you that his most important accomplishment was becoming a US citizen.
 Chef Tell loved America, and all the opportunities it provided.

 Friedman Paul Erhardt “CHEF TELL” (November 5, 1943 – October 26, 2007)